Company Logo - Home Link

 The real-life story provides insight into the politics of the era and Hamilton's relationship with figures like George Washington, Aaron Burr, James Madison and Thomas Jefferson.

-In addition to its 11 Tony Awards, Hamilton has won the Olivier Awards, a Grammy, the Pulitzer Prize for Drama an unprecedented special citation from the Kennedy Center Honors.
+In addition to its 11 Tony Awards, Hamilton has won the Olivier Awards, a Grammy, the Pulitzer Prize for Drama and an unprecedented special citation from the Kennedy Center Honors.

 Other show credits are for direction by Thomas Kail, choreography by Andy Blankenbuehler and musical supervision and orchestrations by Alex Lacamoire.